-For naphthalene:
+For naphthalene

 Environmental Fate: Naphthalene may be reach surface water and soil through transportation in water or being carried by air.
 Most airborne naphthalene is in a vapour form and hence deposition is expected to be slow.
 A minimal amount of naphthalene emitted to the air is transported to other environmental components mostly by dry deposition.
-Naphthalene in surface water may volatililize into the atmosphere, depending on environmental condiditons.
+Naphthalene in surface water may volatililize into the atmosphere, depending on environmental condiditions.
 It remains in solution in water, with only small amounts associated with suspended material and benthic sediments.
 While naphthalene is readily volatilized from aerated soils, it adheres to soils with a high organic content.
-Adsorption to aquifer material reduces transportation of naphthalene is moderate in aquatic organisms.
+Adsorption to aquifer material reduces transportation of naphthalene through groundwater, and the presence of nonionic organic compounds such as tetrachloroethene may enhance sorption to materials that contain low carbon content.
+Bioconcentration of naphthalene is moderate in aquatic organisms.
 It is readily metabolized by fish, and invertebrates that are placed in pollutant free water rapidly eliminate any traces of the pollutant.
-While bioaccumulation in the food chain is unlikely, exposure of cows and chickers to naphthalene could lead to naphthalene being present in milk and eggs.
-While the data on the transport and partitioning of methylnaphthalenes in the environment is limited, the characteristics of these chemicals are similar to naphthalene biodegradation rates are higher in sediment than in the water column above it.
-Methylnaphthalenes is negradation.
-Degradation rates are higher in sediment than in the water column above it.
-Methylnaphthalenes biodegradation is an important factor for biological remediation of soil.
-Studies on biodegradation is accomplished through the accing rate and socie to the organic matter significantly reduces the bioavailability for microorganisms, and thus the biodegradation face that adsorption to the organic matter significantly reduces the bioavailability for microorganisms, and thus the biodegradation face that adsorption to the organic matter significantly reduces the bioavailability for microorganisms, and thus the biodegradation face that adsorption to the organic matter significantly reduces the
+While bioaccumulation in the food chain is unlikely, exposure of cows and chickens to naphthalene could lead to naphthalene being present in milk and eggs.
+While the data on the transport and partitioning of methylnaphthalenes in the environment is limited, the characteristics of these chemicals are similar to naphthalene, so they are expected to behave in a similar manner to naphthalene in the environment, and produce the same effects on aquatic organisms.
+Biodegradation of naphthalene occurs relatively quickly in aquatic systems.
+Methylnaphthalenes are biodegraded under aerobic conditions after adaptation.
+Degradation rates are highest in water constantly polluted with petroleum.
+Naphthalene biodegradation rates are higher in sediment than in the water column above it.
+Methylnaphthalenes biodegrades more slowly.
+Reported half-lives in sediments were 46 weeks for 1-methylnaphthalene and ranged from 14 to 50 weeks for 2-methylnaphthalene.
+In soils, the potential for biodegradation is an important factor for biological remediation of soil.
+Studies on biodegradation of PAHs suggest that adsorption to the organic matter significantly reduces the bioavailability for microorganisms, and thus the biodegradability, of PAHs, including naphthalene.
+Biodegradation is accomplished through the action of aerobic microorganisms and is reduced in anaerobic soil conditions.
+Naphthalene biodegrades to carbon dioxide in aerobic soils, with salicylate as an intermediate product.
+Abiotic degradation of naphthalene seldom occurs in soils.
+As with naphthalene, 1-Methylnaphthalene is easily volatilised from aerated soil, and the biodegradation half-life averages between 1.7 and 2.2 days.

 Ecotoxicity: Acute toxicity data on naphthalene for several fish species (freshwater and marine), show 96h LC50 values range from 1.8 to 7.8 mg/L. Comparable results were obtained with other vertebrates (amphibians).
 From chronic toxicity tests, a precise NOEL is not clearly determined.
-A NOEC of 0.12 mg/L was observed in a 40 days test on juvenile pink salmon, but 50% mortality at 0.11 mg/L was calculated for trout fry exposed during hatching.Several data are also available for invertebrates, showing 48h EC50 values ranging from 2.1 to 24 mg/L. While chronic data on freshwater invertebrates and algae are questionable, a 50% photosynthesis reduction was observed at 2.8 mg/L in 4 hours experiments.QSAR prediction models give results consistent with experimental short-term data on fish daphnia and algae.
+A NOEC of 0.12 mg/L was observed in a 40 days test on juvenile pink salmon, but 50% mortality at 0.11 mg/L was calculated for trout fry exposed during hatching.
+Several data are also available for invertebrates, showing 48h EC50 values ranging from 2.1 to 24 mg/L. While chronic data on freshwater invertebrates and algae are questionable, a 50% photosynthesis reduction was observed at 2.8 mg/L in 4 hours experiments.QSAR prediction models give results consistent with experimental short-term data on fish daphnia and algae.